Learning Outcomes

 The Trustee Act 2000 provides statutory authority for certain trustees to charge reasonable remuneration, even if the trust instrument is silent.

 - Professional Trustees: Section 29(1) permits a trustee acting in a professional capacity to charge reasonable remuneration for services provided, even if those services could have been provided by a lay trustee.
-This applies only if all co-trustees agree in writing (s 29(2)).
-A trustee acts in a professional capacity if they act in the course of a profession or business which involves providing trust administration services (s 28(5)).
-Solicitors and accountants acting as trustees commonly fall into this category.
-What constitutes 'reasonable remuneration' depends on the circumstances, including the nature of the services, the trust's complexity, and the trustee's attributes (s 29(3)).
+This applies only if all co-trustees agree in writing (s 29(2)), unless the trustee is a trust corporation.
+A trustee acts in a professional capacity if they act in the course of a profession or business which involves providing services connected with trust administration or management (s 28(5)).
+Solicitors, accountants, and financial advisers acting as trustees commonly fall into this category.

-- Trust Corporations: A trust corporation (e.g., the trust department of a bank) acting as a trustee can charge reasonable remuneration under s 29(1) even if it is a sole trustee (s 29(4)).
-The requirement for co-trustee consent does not apply.
+- Trust Corporations: A trust corporation acting as a trustee can charge reasonable remuneration under s 29(1).
+Unlike individual professional trustees, a trust corporation can charge even if acting as a sole trustee (s 29(4)).
+No co‑trustee consent is required.

 - Lay Trustees: The Act does not provide a general power for lay trustees (those not acting in a professional capacity) to charge remuneration.
 Their services remain gratuitous unless authorised by the trust instrument, beneficiaries, or the court.